Andrew-code2020/ms3onlinecookbook/README.md

 #### Bugs

+Pictures
+-height in form that led to height styling versus height in recipes that need to be added to make pictures look uniform

 Delete profile (Not logging out)
 -During the development of the delete functionality a bug was recognised whereby a profile could be deleted but the user was not logged out